 When you hire an employee, you can expect that he or she will show up at the designated time and focus only on you and your business for the time he or she is working.

 Not so with a contractor.
 Her time will likely be divided between many clients, so organizing your tasks is critical if you hope to get the most out of the relationship.
-She most likely schedules her client work on a first-come-first-served basis, so unlike an employee, you cannot add a rush job to her task list with a moment’s notice.
+She most likely schedules client work on a first-come-first-serve basis.

-Whether you hire a true employee or just retain the services of a contractor will depend largely on the type of business you own and how much work there is for him or her to do.
+Whether you hire a true employee or just retain the services of a contractor will depend largely on the type of business you own and how much work there is.
 For small local businesses like retail stores and restaurants, employees are obviously necessary.
 But if your business exists online, you might just be better served by opting for contractors instead.